Marcin Szamotulski, PhD

 • time primitives, which are important for writing network simulations

-• it has been extended by prof. John Hughes to explore different thread schedules (using approach similar to one described in Optimal Partial Order Reduction
+• it has been extended by Prof. John Hughes to explore different thread schedules (using an approach similar to one described in Optimal Partial Order Reduction.
+See slides of my recent talk on partial order reduction in IOSim.

 • and more ...

-• I wrote a network simulator using the io-sim library, which allowed us to test cardano-node diffusion layer.
+• I wrote a network simulator based on the io-sim library, which allowed us to test cardano-node diffusion layer.
 The simulator allows to:

 • simulate communication between multiple components in a distributed system